The Centre for Visual Cultures sits within the Department of Languages, Literatures and Cultures. Find out more about the academics involved.

 Anna is a PhD student in the departments of English and History at Royal Holloway.
 Her thesis, ‘Representations of rowing in the long nineteenth-century literary and visual arts’, will explore the social, spatial and gendered dynamics of rowing and how these elements are manifested in Victorian literature and art.

 Image is the frontispiece illustration by Marcus Stone for Dickens's Our Mutual Friend, entitled 'Bird of Prey' and accessed via Project Gutenberg.
-Image shows Lizzie and Gaffa Hexham in a row boat on the Thames.
-Lizzie is holding an oar and looks back over her shoulder while Gaffa peers into the water at the front of the boat.
+Image shows Lizzie and Gaffer Hexham in a row boat on the Thames.
+Lizzie is holding an oar and looks back over her shoulder while Gaffer peers into the water at the front of the boat.
 The background depicts London's working river.

 Martina is a PhD researcher in Italian.